Works for prepared piano by John Cage: Bacchanale

 In interviews conducted in 1974 and 1982, Cage specified that this piece was composed in 1938.
 However, the manuscript used for Edition Peters' edition of Bacchanale specified 1940 as the date, and this has been used by numerous scholars since.
-The circumstances of the piece's composition are much more clear: it was created for a choreography by the American dancer Syvilla Fort.
+The circumstances of the piece's composition are much clearer: it was created for a choreography by the American dancer Syvilla Fort.
 Cage and Fort were both working at the Cornish School in Seattle, Washington at the time.
 The room where the dance was to be performed was not large enough to allow for a percussion ensemble, but had enough space for a grand piano.
 Cage decided to try placing various objects on the strings of the instrument in order to produce percussive sounds, inspired by Henry Cowell's experiments with extended piano techniques.
 In 1982 Cage mentioned that the whole piece was completed in just three days.
 Twelve notes are prepared, mostly using weather strippings.
 In the score, in 11 cases out of 12, the performer is instructed to "determine position and size of mutes by experiment."